hannahro15/July24Hackathon-United-Events/README.md

 - As a user, I expect all the links to be working as expected across the website so I don't come across any broken links.
 - As a user, I expect the styling to be consistent across the pages so that I everything looks appealing visually.
 - As a user, I expect the website to be responsive on all different screen sizes so I can view all content and information easily.
+- As an admin, I should be able to update an Event, so that I can maintain a clean database, clean any mistakes, or remove events no longer needed.
+- As an admin, I should be able to delete an Event, so that I can maintain a clean database, clean any mistakes, or remove events no longer needed.

 ## Wireframes